-- YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS The notes do not guarantee any return of principal in excess of \$150 per \$1,000 principal amount note.
-The return on the notes at maturity is linked to the performance of the price of the Commodity and will depend on whether, and the extent to which, the Commodity Return is positive or negative.
-Your investment will be exposed to any decline in the Commodity Closing Level, as compared to the Strike Level, beyond the 15% buffer.
-Accordingly, you could lose up to \$850 for each \$1,000 principal amount note that you invest in. - YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM TOTAL RETURN If the Commodity Closing Level is greater than the Strike Level, for each \$1,000 principal amount note, you will receive at maturity \$1,000 plus an additional amount that will not exceed a predetermined percentage of the principal amount, regardless of the appreciation of the price of the Commodity, which may be significant.
-We refer to this percentage as the Maximum Total Return, which will be set on the pricing date and will not be less than 21.00%. - CREDIT RISK OF JPMORGAN CHASE & CO.
+- YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS The notes do not guarantee any return of principal.
+The return on the notes at maturity, if any, is linked to the performance of the price of the Commodity and will depend on whether, and the extent to which, the Commodity Return is positive or negative.
+Your investment will be exposed on a leveraged basis to any decline in the Commodity Closing Level, as compared to the Strike Level, beyond the 10% buffer.
+YOU COULD LOSE SOME OR ALL OF YOUR PRINCIPAL. - YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM TOTAL RETURN If the Commodity Closing Level is greater than the Strike Level, for each \$1,000 principal amount note, you will receive at maturity \$1,000 plus an additional amount that will not exceed a predetermined percentage of the principal amount, regardless of the appreciation of the price of the Commodity, which may be significant.
+We refer to this percentage as the Maximum Total Return, which will be set on the pricing date and will not be less than 15.50%. - CREDIT RISK OF JPMORGAN CHASE & CO.
 The notes are subject to the credit risk of JPMorgan Chase & Co. and our credit ratings and credit spreads may adversely affect the market value of the notes.
-Payment on the notes is dependent on JPMorgan Chase & Co.'s ability to pay the amount due on the notes at maturity, and therefore your payment on the notes is subject to our credit risk and to changes in the market's view of our creditworthiness.
+Payment on the notes is dependent on JPMorgan Chase & Co.'s ability to pay the amount due on the notes, if any, at maturity, and therefore your payment on the notes is subject to our credit risk and to changes in the market's view of our creditworthiness.
 Any decline in our credit ratings or increase in the credit spreads charged by the market for taking our credit risk is likely to adversely affect the value of the notes. - CERTAIN BUILT-IN COSTS ARE LIKELY TO ADVERSELY AFFECT THE VALUE OF THE NOTES PRIOR TO MATURITY While the payment at maturity described in this term sheet is based on the full principal amount of your notes, the original issue price of the notes includes the agent's commission and the estimated cost of hedging our obligations under the notes through one or more of our affiliates.
-As a result, and as a general matter, the price, if any, at which J.P.
-Morgan Securities Inc., which we refer to as JPMSI, will be willing to purchase notes from you in secondary market transactions, if at all, will likely be lower than the original issue price and any sale prior to the maturity date could result in a substantial loss to you.
-This secondary market price will also be affected by a number of factors aside from the agent's commission and hedging costs, including those set forth under "Many Economic and Market Factors Will Impact the Value of the Notes" below.

-The notes are not designed to be short-term trading instruments.
+As a result, and as a general matter, the price, if any, at which JPMSI will be willing to purchase notes from you in secondary market transactions, if at all, will likely be lower than the original issue price and any sale prior to the maturity date could result in a substantial loss to you.
+This secondary market price will also be affected by a number of factors aside from the agent's commission and hedging costs, including those set forth under "Many Economic and Market Factors Will Impact the Value of the Notes" below. - The notes are not designed to be short-term trading instruments.
 Accordingly, you should be able and willing to hold your notes to maturity.